MTES-MCT/rapportNav/README.md

 ### Test environment configuration (for developers)

-For tests only it is required to create a `var/data` folder where a SQLite database for tests will be instantiated.
+For tests only it is required to create a `var/data` folder where a SQLite database for tests will be instantiated, the module `php-sqlite3` is also required for running tests.
+You can check dev requirements with the command `$ sudo -u www-data composer check-platform-reqs`

 ## Contribution